soraya2/puzzle-game/README.md

   - Clone this repository

   - Install packages
-    To install the packages run npm install in the commandline;\
+    To install the packages run npm install in the commandline:

     ```
      npm install